IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 In this paper, we take MCS participants' perspective and investigate the problem of determining sensory efforts to maximize the payoff for each individual participant.
 We first address the challenges in modeling and decision-making since participants are faced with stochastic sensing environments and there exist complex interactions among MCS participants.
 Then we develop an online learning algorithm \emph{IntelligentCrowd}, which can leverage the power of deep reinforcement learning to efficiently find the best sensing decision for each participant in real time.
 We validate our \emph{IntelligentCrowd} algorithm by simulations in various unknown sensing environments.
-In future work, we will also consider the interactions between the service provider's mechanism design and MCS participants' decision making, and implement our ideas on real-world crowdsensing data.
-We are also interested in exploring the effects of the social interactions among MCS participants.
+Current work holds limitations on the size of problem being considered, as the proposed algorithm needs to keep the same number of actor-critic networks as the number of agents.
+Possible solutions may include pre-processing and clustering steps before machine learning, which holds the promise of easing the computation burden of multi-agent learning process.
+In the future work, we will also consider more practical setups for multi-agent learning framework, and we would like to explore the interactions between the service provider’s mechanism design and MCS participants’ decision making.
+Sharing representation between different agents could be also helpful for multiple MCS participants.